MHDevHD/CC-BY-SA-4.0_Music/README.md

 Mixture of using AI tools, coding and actually making the music.

 ## File Format
 Files are in MP3 Format, due to size restrictions on GitHub.
-They will also be made available in WAV format, although the file sizes are too large for GitHub so they would have to be hosted somewhere else.
+They will also be made available in WAV format.

 ## License
 All music in this repository is licensed under the